stefanofa/awesome/TOPICS.md

 *   [TheR1D/shell\_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by AI large language models like GPT-4, will help you accomplish your tasks faster and more efficiently.

-*   [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with Rust.  🤱🏻 利用 Rust 轻松构建轻量级多端桌面应用

 *   [Aider-AI/aider](https://github.com/Aider-AI/aider) - aider is AI pair programming in your terminal

 *   [OpenInterpreter/open-interpreter](https://github.com/OpenInterpreter/open-interpreter) - A natural language interface for computers